oemof/oemof-solph/docs/introductory_tutorials/home_pv_battery_system.rst

 Step 3: PV investment optimisation
 ----------------------------------

 Now, compared to dispatch with a fixed PV plant, almost everything else stays the same, except for one thing: the nominal capacity of the PV plant.
-That’s because we want to find out which peak power the system should have to minimise our costs.
+That's because we want to find out which peak power the system should have to minimise our costs.
 Therefore an investment object with a periodical cost of 75 Euros per kW is assigned.
 These costs represent an assumed investment cost of 1500 Euros per kW divided by an estimated life time of 20 years as a straight-line deprecation.
-To make sure the model converges, we set a maximum capacity:
-If building the PV system was profitable, the optimiser would try to build an infinite size PV system, which would effectively prevent the model from converging.
+To make sure the model converges, we set a maximum capacity: If building the PV system was profitable, the optimiser would try to build an infinite size PV system, which would effectively prevent the model from converging.

 .. literalinclude:: /../tutorials/introductory/home_pv/home_pv_3.py
     :language: python